I first want to tell you about my journey with NixOS to better understand where I’m coming from and how it went for me.

 One language for your configuration

-- You have to remember
+You have to remember x different syntaxes

-different syntaxes - No config validation
+No config validation

-- No advanced variables or logic in most of the configs
+No advanced variables or logic in most of the configs

-- Always have separate files for everything
+Always have separate files for everything

 Nix solves this by being able to cross-compile to any format, because it’s a programming language.